Planning a Trip to Italy

 Driving is our favourite way of seeing Italy.
 With a car, you can explore rural areas or destinations with limited public transport.
 However, be prepared for narrow streets in historic towns and a more aggressive driving style than you might be used to.
 If you’re planning to drive, ensure you have an International Driving Permit if your license is from outside the EU.

-Step 7: Book in advance
+Step 9: Book tickets, tours and experiences in advance

 We always recommend that you book your tickets ahead of time.
-This doesn’t just apply to flights—popular tourist attractions book up, and you need to get your tickets ahead of time to avoid disappointment.
+This doesn’t just apply to flights.
+Popular tourist attractions book up, and you need to get your tickets ahead of time to avoid disappointment.
 Italy is a popular destination with many historic sites, and some places have a limit on how many visitors can enter each day.

 Recommended attractions to book ahead